 You know all about geothermal energy, which is abundant in Iceland.
 It heats water, is harnessed to provide electricity and even helps Icelanders grow produce in greenhouses… but there’s another use for it.
-Below the surface of Iceland’s soil, temperatures are balmy enough to bake some pretty perfect rye bread snugly underground overnight – and you can experience the whole process at Fontana Laugarvatn along The Golden Circle.
+Below the surface of Iceland’s soil, temperatures are balmy enough to have a geothermal bakery!
+Some crafty Icelanders are baking some pretty perfect rye bread snugly underground overnight – and you can experience the whole process at Fontana Laugarvatn along The Golden Circle.

 This place, at the heart of the Golden Circle, is actually a luxury spa with natural geothermal-heated pool, steam room and you can even take a refreshing dip in the large lake nearby too!
 But, of course, us pair of gluttons came for the food…

 Every day at 11:30am and 2:30pm, for a small fee of 1.700ISK (£10/€12) per person, you can go on a quick 20 minute tour and watch the team place a pot of sweetened rye dough into a bubbling hole in the ground, and retrieve another from the hot black sand along the edges of the lake.

 Laugarvatn is sitting above hot springs, meaning that in spots the living ground underneath is volcanic in temperature.
 So what better way to use this natural resource than bake a giant loaf of bread in it?

 We think it’s an incredible novel way to use the earth’s energy – something that incredibly clever, adaptable Icelanders have proven perfect at over the generations.
 Acting as a ‘natural bakery’ of sorts, the pot (which is well-covered by clingfilm so no nasty grit gets into the bread) is left underground to slowly bake for about 24 hours.
 Each tour takes ‘yesterday’s’ bread from the ground.